65 Cute Farm Animals That Will Make Your Day

 Blu McMullin doesn’t mind a bit when the chickens hop onto his hat.
 His mom, Beverly, says animals make Blu’s world a happy place.
+Don’t miss these adorable pictures of farm life—they’ll make you want to move to one!

 “My miniature goat kids, Leo and Jude, were born in January of this year.
 I got them a playhouse and they play in it all the time,” says Janeka Ausmus.
-Trust us, you need these funny animal pictures in your life.
+Trust us, you need these adorable animal pictures in your life.

 “My daughter Autumn holds our beloved chickens.
 These friendly family members love to bounce on the trampoline with her during their ‘backyard free time,’” says Cally Gustafson.
+These facts (and pictures!) prove that penguins are the most adorable animals.

 “Raising bottle calves is the best experience I have ever had.
 This bull calf likes to have fun and make me laugh,” says Austin Foth.